sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay/WordsSprint.md

    * space efficient
    * special class for words over an alphabet of at most two letters (each letter takes one bit)
    * consider using Streams and (Lazy)Familys here.

- * bi-infinite words, bi-infinite alphabets, words indexed by other objects besides integers

- * look through the algorithms for finite words, and identify the ones that need improvement (some are really slow, like is_subword_of)
+   * discussion about the content-datastructure-as-subobject (anti?)design pattern

- * words over the an alphabet of elements of a group
+   * allow for words over arbitrary alphabets? (example, the alphabet of the elements of a group)

  * New classes:
    * Language
-   * FixedPointOfMorphism
+   * FixedPointOfMorphism (things like the language, complexity, ..., can be computed).
+   * Lyndon word class
+   * Dyck Word, discussions about getting DyckWord to inherit from WordPaths, comparisons of efficiency.
+   * bi-infinite words, or more generally, words indexed by objects other than integers
+   * bi-infinite alphabets (like integers)

+ * New words:
+   * Generalized Thue-Morse words to words.[TAB]
+   * Add Random Word and Random Testing

  * Geometrization:
    * WordMorphism, following the work of G. Rauzy, A. Siegel, P. Arnoux, ...
    * Word Paths, via words as paths in a lattice
-   * Dyck Word, discussions about getting Dyck Words inherits from Word Paths.
-Comparisons of efficiency.

----

-Un-organized ideas:

- * ideas for improving to the code (Stream for infinite words?)
-(Vincent Delecroix)
+ * Miscellaneous:
+   * add notes about words library
+   * trac #4954: Words_over_Alphabet should check the type of input alphabet
+   * finish and post words_new_fct_sl.patch to trac #5037
    * discussions regarding the trac #5002
- * finish and post words_new_fct_sl.patch to trac #5037
- * create a Lyndon word class
- * trac #4954: Words_over_Alphabet should check the type of input alphabet
- * Add Generalized Thue-Morse words to words.[TAB]
- * Add Random Word and Random Testing
- * Add Notes about words library
+   * look through the algorithms for finite words, and identify the ones that need improvement (some are really slow, like ''is_subword_of'')
- * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
-(Sébastien Labbé).
+   * WordMorphism, inherits from SageObject and it should be a more general Morphism class.
- * Discussion about the content-datastructure-as-subobject (anti?)design pattern
- * '''Fixed points of word morphisms''' -- Create of a new class derived from InfinteWord for fixed point of a WordMorphism.
-It's necessary to consider those words as very special infinite words because most of the 'infinite objects' associated (language, complexity, ...) can be computed.
-(Vincent Delecroix).
- * Class for biinfinite words, and words indexed by anything (Z^2^, Z^n^, graphs, ...).
-(Vincent Delecroix)